Half Locust Pose

 Pose Technique:

-- Breathe in during the starting position, hold the breath while lifting the leg, and exhale while lowering it.
+• Inhale in the the starting position, hold the breath lifting your leg and breathe out when you lower it.

 Benefits: